pggPL/TransformerEngine/docs/features/low_precision_training/mxfp8/mxfp8.rst

 **Quantized all-gather**

-Gather of columnwise tensor is supported and is used since:
+Gather of columnwise tensor is supported - since in fact rowwise tensor layout is the same as columnwise tensor layout.

-- as mentioned in the previous section, it is not supported to compute columnwise quantized tensor from rowwise quantized one,
-- high precision tensor is not gathered in most cases due to performance reasons,

-Since Blackwell architecture supports more GEMM layouts (TN, NT, NN), there is no need to transpose data or scaling factors to a specific layout required by the hardware (unlike on Hopper).
-This makes the gathering process trivial.

 Examples